 For the second half of this trip my favorite would have to be Reynisfjara!
 I have never seen black sand before, let alone black sand against the raging waters of the Atlantic Ocean.
 There were also a lot of interesting rock formations.
 I felt like I was immediately transported into a whole different planet.
 Our guide explained that the waves can get very dangerous, that they sometimes can reach the parking lot (which is pretty far off) and that people have died from getting too close so be careful!
 I was actually almost caught by the incoming wave and I even tripped when I tried to run away from it but my friend from the tour helped me get up and run again (thanks Kat!)

-I’m a sucker for big waves!
+I love big waves!
 I’m drawn to them and their sound, and they’re so much more fun to photograph.
 It was also still raining here and I had to wipe my camera lens every time before I took a shot.

 Our last stop for the day was Seljalandsfoss.
 We got here pretty late already and nighttime was about to fall so I wasn’t able to take as much pictures.
 From afar it doesn’t look like much but the closer and closer you get you’ll realize that it’s actually a big and powerful waterfall.
 You have the option to walk behind the falls.
 My mom and I did it halfway only since it was so dark, slippery, and we were getting drenched from all the mist.